 Columbus Business First recently wrote about a pair of projects set to seek full or partial construction approval from The Ohio State University Board of Trustees.

 The outlet wrote that planners are seeking trustee approval this week to start work on the $161.2 million Dublin outpatient center and $132.3 million for the first phase of the larger west campus complex, which joins an also advancing interdisciplinary lab in the new Innovation District laid out in the unviersity's latest master plan.

 The university will also seek full construction approval on a $237.5 million Interdisciplinary Research...

-The Ohio State University will seek Board of Trustees approval this week for construction, and the remaining balance of design services, for an Interdisciplinary Research Facility to be located in the heart of its new West Campus Innovation District.
+The Ohio State University Board of Trustees approved construction, and the remaining balance of design services, for an Interdisciplinary Research Facility to be located in the heart of its new West Campus Innovation District.

 The Ohio State University Wexner Medical Center Outpatient Care New Albany is beginning to take shape.
 The facility includes two sections, a five-story medical office building and a two-story ambulatory surgical center.

 To date, concrete has been poured for floors two through five of the medical office building space.
 Construction crews are preparing the first floor slab on grade and expect a concrete pour in late February.
 The team is 90% complete with plumbing and electric underground rough-in at the first floor.

 The ambulatory surgery center wing should have its concrete pour fully completed by the end of...